hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

 ### Copy `config/` and `model-store/` folders to the K8S PVC Pod

-This is the directory structure needed to prepare our custom Pytorch Model for KServe inferencing:
+This is the directory structure needed to prepare your custom PyTorch model for KServe inferencing:

 ```
 ├── config